Viswesh-N/IAC-SLAM/README.md

 # IAC-SLAM
-This repo consists of all the relevant files that I generated/coded for the Indy Autonomous Challenge
+A repo that contains the all the files that I developed for the Indy Autonomous challenge